nikolaus-lemberski/wasm-rest-api/README.md

-# A simple REST API microservice
+# A simple WASM REST API

+You need rustup/cargo to follow along.

 ## Build